 So rather than focusing on the kitchen, have a goal of clearing the draws.

-Instead of focusing on clearing your bedroom, focus on clearing just your shoes.
+Instead of focusing on clearing your bedroom, focus on removing just your shoes.

 Dealing with categories enables you to get quick wins.
 Furthermore, it groups like items together, making it easier to decide whether you can store, donate, keep or discard (refer to tip 12).